nitrictech/docs/docs/guides/profiles.md

 > yarn add uuidv4
 ```

-### Import uuid at the top of our code, so that we can create profiles against an ID.
+### Import uuid

+We'll need a unique identifier to store our profiles against.

 ```typescript
 import { uuid } from 'uuidv4';